jhu-dvrk/dvrk-readthedocs/docs/pages/configuration/edit/generators.rst

 * *arm name*: MTMR, MTML, PSM1, PSM2, PSM3 or ECM.
 * *generation*: either Classic or Si.
 * *hardware*: this depends on the controllers you have.
 All controllers for Classic arms delivered before 2022 are ``QLA1`` based.
 All controllers for Classic arms delivered after 2022 are ``DQLA`` based.
 All controllers for Si arms (PSMs and ECMs) are ``dRAC`` based.
-The hardware type should match the output of :ref:`qladisp`.
+The hardware type should match the output of :ref:`qladisp <qladisp>`.
 * *calibration file*: also referred as ``.cal`` file.
 For all Classic arms (first generation PSMs and ECMs as well as all MTMs currently supported), you will need a ``.cal`` file.
 This file contains the latest calibration performed by Intuitive Surgical.
 You will need to reach out to Intuitive Surgical to get these files.
 Please save them along your dVRK configuration files for future use.
 * *serial number*: you can find the serial number on the arm itself (aka `trk id`).
 The serial number doesn't need to be specified for Classic arms since it can be found in the `.cal` file, but you need to make sure it matches the number on the arm you're using.

 There are only 3 possible combinations of generations and hardware/controller type:

-* For a Classic arm with a QLA1 based controller (use :ref:`qladisp` to find the controller type), you would use:
+* For a Classic arm with a QLA1 based controller (use :ref:`qladisp
+  <qladisp>` to find the controller type), you would use:

   .. code-block:: bash